dominikus/p5.rec/README.md

   });
 ```

-# Notes
+**stopRecording():**
+Stops the recording and starts the transcoding.
 When starting transcoding, p5.rec has to download **@ffmpeg/core** (around 25MB) which takes a while.
 Once you see 'starting transcoding' on the console the actual transcoding (and callbacks to `onProgress`) start.

-Also, when no specific callback is provided for ```onFinish``` p5.rec opens an overlay with the result.
+When no specific callback is provided for ```onFinish``` p5.rec opens an overlay with the result.
 In Chrome, you can use the 'Download' feature (bottom right) to download the result:

 ![How to download from the overlay](overlay.jpg)